United Kingdom

 • Signal and Data Transport (SADT): The University of Manchester led the design of the three data transport networks that will be the backbone of the SKA telescope, it will play a consultant type role during construction to SKAO and UK industry.
 It also hosts the SKA HQ at its historic Jodrell Bank Observatory. https://www.jodrellbank.manchester.ac.uk/research/groups/square-kilometre-array/

-• Science Data Handling and Processing (SDHP): Through UK industry and university groups, the UK is leading the delivery of the SDHP – the high-performance computing element of the SKAO.
+• Science Data Handling and Processing (SDHP): An international group of scientists led by the University of Cambridge designed the “brains” of the SKA-Low and SKA-Mid telescopes.
+Through UK industry and university groups, including Cambridge, Oxford and Manchester, the UK is leading the delivery of the SDHP – the high-performance computing element of the SKAO.
 This includes the software and algorithms responsible for producing science-ready data.

 • Observatory Management and Control (OMC): Through UK industry and university groups, the UK is playing a critical role in the delivery of OMC, responsible for the near real-time monitoring and control of the telescopes and associated hardware, as well as the management of the science proposals and observations.

-• LOW Signal Processing System (SPS): The University of Oxford and RAL TD will lead on the firmware and rack integration required for LOW SPS, a critical complex element of the LOW telescope and to which the ultimate performance of the LOW telescope depends on.
+• SKA-Low Signal Processing System (SPS): The University of Oxford and RAL TD will lead on the firmware and rack integration required for Low SPS, a critical complex element of the Low telescope and to which the ultimate performance of the Low telescope depends on.

 mark thomson